-On-cycle Skills Test – you will need to take and successfully pass an on-cycle skills test, which consists of a series of exercises designed to demonstrate your basic skills in operating a motorcycle.
-Note: This requirement is waived for applicants who have successfully completed a Georgia Motorcycle Safety Program License Test Waiver rider education course.
+Rider Skills Test – you will need to take and successfully pass an on-cycle skills test, which consists of a series of exercises designed to demonstrate your basic skills in operating a motorcycle.
+NOTE: This requirement is waived for applicants who have successfully completed a Georgia Motorcycle Safety Program License Test Waiver rider education course.

 Basic vehicle control and crash-avoidance skills are included to determine your ability to handle normal and hazardous traffic situations.

-The rider skills test is designed for single-track vehicles (motorcycles), and multi-track vehicles (motorcycles with sidecars, and three-wheeled vehicles).
+The on-cycle skills test is designed for single-track vehicles (motorcycles) and multi-track vehicles (motorcycles with sidecars, and three-wheeled vehicles).
 Motorcycles with sidecars and three-wheeled vehicles maneuver differently than a two-wheeled single-track motorcycle.
 Vehicles outside of test standards may be required to use a car test route while followed by an examiner.

 Safe motorcycle riding depends largely on your knowledge and skills.
 The skills for motorcycling require a lot of practice.
 If you have just learned to handle a motorcycle and have very little riding experience, then the most important part of learning to ride is still ahead.

-You may wish to take a Georgia Motorcycle Safety Program rider education course that offers a license waiver.
+You may wish to take a Georgia Motorcycle Safety Program rider education course that offers a License Test Waiver.
 For more information about locations and schedules, visit www.dds.ga.gov.

 The Rider Skills Test (RST) is used for both two-wheeled (RST-2W) and three-wheeled vehicles (RST-3W).
 The following pages highlight the testing patterns for both the two-wheel and three-wheel test.